 This is when the lens in the eye gets firm from normal aging and can no longer focus up close.
 It typically impacts patients between their late 30s and early 50s.

-This by far the most confusing of the “refractive errors.”
+This is by far the most confusing of the “refractive errors.”
 Astigmatism is simply when light doesn’t all focus to one point.
 Unlike focusing the sun with a magnifier to burn leaves, there is no point where an astigmatic lens will have a perfect point focus.
 It needs to be offset with equal, but opposite corrective lenses.
-Astigmatism is actually quite very common.
+Astigmatism is actually quite common.
 Nearly every patient seen in an eye doctor’s office will have at least a small amount.
 When it is high, specialty contact lenses are required to achieve the proper clarity.